10 Reasons Why You Should Skip The Dog Park

 Multiple dogs off leash will go in different directions and you will not be able to efficiently watch all of them at the same time.

-A dog park that has a huge amount of room and various terrain will help keep the dogs occupied so that they are less likely to be bothering each other.
-Parks that are a bit smaller and overcrowded increase the chances of more violent canine behavior.
+Solution: Look for a park that provides several acres of running space and various terrain.
+This will help keep the dogs occupied so that they are less likely to bother each other.

 6. Dog Size Separation:

 Some public dog parks allow dogs of all sizes to play together in one confined pen.
 This is a huge safety risk for any dog.

 If you are the owner of a large dog, consider the risk and liability involved if your dog accidentally injures a smaller dog.

 Most dog parks do have rules and regulations posted at the gate.
 But, they usually don’t have any park staff members standing by to help reinforce them.

 So, dog owners are pretty much on their own, and as you know, not everyone follows the rules.

 Yet again, very few public dog parks have staff checking the dogs to see if they are healthy and up to date on their vaccinations.